pancakeswap/pancake-toolkit/packages/token-lists/README.md

 - Update version in `package.json`
 - Add new tokens to `src/tokens/pancakeswap-extended.json` file
 - Run `yarn makelist:pcs-extended`
+  - By default new list will have patch version number bumped by 1 (e.g. `2.0.1` -> `2.0.2`).
+  - If you want to bump minor version add `minor` after makelist command `yarn makelist:pcs-extended minor`
+  - If you want to bump major version add `major` after makelist command `yarn makelist:pcs-extended major`
 - If tests pass - new token list will be created under `lists` directory

 For list to be considered valid it need to satisfy the following criteria: